-Many decisions on fishing opportunities for fish stocks of interest for the EU need to be agreed with third parties such as the UK, Norway, or through the Northeast Atlantic Fisheries Commission (NEAFC) Coastal States process.
-The EU is a NEAFC Contracting Party and has established bilateral agreements and memoranda of understanding with the main Northeast Atlantic coastal fishing states, including the comprehensive TCA with the UK.
-While such arrangements provide management and negotiation frameworks, the setting of annual fishing opportunities still depends on annual negotiations between the EU and these third parties.
+Many of the UK's important fish stocks are transboundary and shared with third parties.
+Following Brexit, this means there are over 100 stocks for which annual catch limits need to be agreed with other parties such as the EU and Norway, or through the Northeast Atlantic Fisheries Commission (NEAFC) Coastal States process.
+We welcome the fact the UK has become a NEAFC contracting party, and has established bilateral agreements and memoranda of understanding with the main Northeast Atlantic coastal fishing states, including the comprehensive TCA with the EU.
+While such arrangements provide management and negotiation frameworks, the setting of annual fishing opportunities still depends on annual negotiations between the UK and these third parties.